Liveweight loss and recovery in cattle

 In Australia, store (non-slaughter) cattle are normally sold either on a per head basis by private negotiation in the paddock, by auction at saleyards, or on a per kilogram liveweight basis soon after arrival at feedlots.

 The effect of the selling process on subsequent weight gain is important to the new owner, such as feedlot operators.
-The total time of full feed and water during the selling period, rather than the length of any interim fasting period, has the greatest influence on long liveweight recovery.
+The total time of feed and water deprivation during the selling period, rather than the length of any interim fasting period, has the greatest influence on liveweight recovery.

-Studies indicate that cattle require 3 to 21 days (generally 10 to 21 days) to recover their initial liveweight after periods of fasting and transportation.
-This seems to be irrespective of whether they recover in a feedlot or on pasture.
+Cattle require 3 to 21 days (generally 10 to 21 days) to recover their initial liveweight after periods of fasting and transportation.
+This is irrespective of whether they recover in a feedlot or on pasture.

-Written by Jennifer Wythes, formerly QLMA Brisbane, reviewed by Kieran Smith, formerly Department of Agriculture and Fisheries.
+Written by Jennifer Wythes, formerly QLMA Brisbane, reviewed by Sarah Hassal, MLA Project Manager – Northern Beef Adoption.
 This document was reviewed as part of the GrazingFutures Project.
 GrazingFutures is funded by the Queensland Government’s Drought and Climate Adaptation Program (DCAP) that aims to build drought and business resilience for Queensland livestock producers.

 Related information